opencog/learn/README-Vision.md

 so that we build up a good collection of "useful" or "meaningful" filters.
 The other is that the filters with the highest MI with each-other might in fact be nearly identical, and so we only need one of these, not both.
 One of the two needs to be discarded.
+Perhaps the theory of matroids will be useful, here: We do not need to find a set of vector basis elements, we just need to find something that is "independent enough".

 The Competition: Neural Nets